| |

 Banjo - Feb 02 |

-the irrigation system on the ranch, so there was some large equipment they
+was installing the irrigation system on the ranch, so there was some

-were curious about.
-Last 3 photos are May 03, an example of the
+large equipment they were curious about.
+Last 3 photos are May 03, an

 Sheba & Gracie |